tokejepsen/docker-foundry-rlm/README.md

 In order for the container to serve licenses, you need to be able to ping the container.
 For Windows/Mac please follow this: https://stackoverflow.com/questions/39216830/how-could-i-ping-my-docker-container-from-my-host

+Using Docker Desktop the above setup is not necessary.

 **Usage**